 According to Jennifer Pemberton at Adventure Travel News the era of the female traveler is here.
 In fact, over 66% of US women polled by Booking.com have vacationed without her partner.
 Planning and working with reliable tour operators and travel agents makes a huge difference in how successful a trip is.

 My family of origin took summer road trips East and West.
 In those days, the air conditioner was “Sixty by four.”
-Sixty miles an hour with four widows open.
-New sights made me appreciate the history, geology and mountains of this country.
-Glacier National Park was the most beautiful place my 11-year-old self had ever seen.
+Sixty miles an hour with four windows open.
+New sights made me appreciate the history, geology, and mountains of this country.
+Glacier National Park was the most beautiful place my 11-year-old self-had ever seen.

 I had moved several times, by myself since leaving High School, finally landing in San Francisco.
 We met on a dive boat in the Channel Islands and one of the reasons I married Owen is he was a seasoned traveler.
 Owen his two sons and I went on several extended road trips in a 1990 Ford Taurus Station Wagon.
 My gift to them was the Grand Canyon, Taos, Mesa Verde and up to Buena Vista.
-They had a tent, we had a tent and we could set up in 10 minutes.
-As adults, they are both accomplished travelers in their own right.
+They had a tent, we had a tent, and we could set up in 10 minutes.
+As adults, they are both accomplished travelers.

 My husband gets first rights of refusal.
 If he doesn’t want to go, I go without him.
 I’ve been all over the western United States alone and to Curacao Netherland Antilles, Shanghai and Hong Kong, China.

 The last trip we took was to Mexico’s Yucatan in April 2014.
 The most adventuring thing about it was transportation.
 Cars, taxis, buses, ferry and tour bus.
 The most challenging, by far, was cars and taxis.
 Check out the “lessons learned” blog category for that story.

 “If you lose, don’t lose the lesson.”
 The Dali Lama